Digital Citizen Resources

 Professional Development Resources Aligned to the Digital Literacy Competencies for Adult Educators

 Below are professional development resources that instructors and other staff can use to build their digital literacy skills.
 The resources are organized by the leveled performance indicators of the Digital Literacy Competencies for Adult Educators.
 Select the resources that are the best fit for your goals and current skills.
+Contact your in-house professional development specialist or your digital literacy specialist for more information about courses offered in the PD Portal.

 2.1 Responsible Information Use and Sharing